PatrickAlphaC/hardhat-smartcontract-lottery-fcc/README.md

-> **ℹ️ Important:** This repo is no longer maintained, we invite all people learning Solidtiy to switch gears to try out [Cyfrin Updraft](https://updraft.cyfrin.io/)!
+> **ℹ️ Important:** This repo is no longer maintained, we invite all people learning Solidtiy to head to [Cyfrin Updraft](https://updraft.cyfrin.io/)!
 The 100% free #1 smart contract education platform on earth.

 # Hardhat Smartcontract Lottery (Raffle) FCC